"In 1921 management of the Depot was transferred from the Royal Marine Garrison to the Royal Australian Navy."

 "There is to be a cooperage for the repairing of barrels, an examining room and a laboratory, for the making up of cartridges, and a gun-cotton store for the storage of dry gun-cotton.
 A convenient wharf has been placed on the river, and the river is to be deepened to the wharf.
 From the wharf, on which the iron gates will form the main entrance, there will be a thorough system of tram lines running around the reserve.
 One line will run to the gun-cotton store on the right hand side, and a double line of rails will run to the powder magazine."

-Of the buildings mentioned (there was also a latrine and soldier's quarters), all are shown on the earliest map available to the author (below), with the exception of the gun-cotton store (which is outside the area covered by the map).
+Of the buildings mentioned (there was also a latrine and soldier's quarters), all are shown on the map below, with the exception of the gun-cotton store (which is outside the area covered by the map).

-This map section, dating from the early 1920s, shows the original magazine precinct, its surrounding iron picket fence and tramway tracks.
+This map section, dating from the early 1920s, shows the original magazine precinct, its surrounding iron picket fence and tramway tracks, including those within a cutting and running to the gun cotton magazine.
 North is to the right.
 The complete map also shows the residences, empty case store and smoke apparatus store.

 View an album of photos showing the surviving buildings constructed at Newington in 1897-98.